What are ND Filters?

 What kind of ND Filter do you recommend?

 It all depends on how much you want to reduce the exposure.
 Generally speaking, I found that a 4 stop ND filter is very versatile for many scenarios.
 You can stack ND Filters as well.

-Recently filter manufacturers came out with Variable ND Filter, which allows you to change the density from 2 stops all the way down to 10 stops.
-But be aware that the extreme end (10 stops) will create a heavy colour cast (green or pink colour cast) on images.
+Recently filter manufacturers came out with Variable ND Filters, which allows you to change the density from 2 stops all the way down to 10 stops.
+But be aware that the far end (10 stops) will create a heavy colour cast (green or pink colour cast) on images.